 During intense training periods, your body will actually use and deplete all of its glutamine, which inhibits its function and decreases strength, stamina, and lengthens the recovery period.
 By supplementing L-Glutamine, you’re therefore ensuring your body has an adequate supply of glutamine stores to maintain a positive protein balance to reduce muscle soreness and protect yourself from workout induced muscle mass breakdown.

-Other notable benefits of supplementing with L-glutamine in your pre-workout include
+Benefits of adding L-glutamine to your own pre-workout include

 - Faster Recovery